 SUPPLIER OPPORTUNITIES WITH TELLUS

 Tellus sources a diverse range of goods, materials and services from suppliers during our projects’ build and operation stages.
 Safety is always Tellus’ number one priority and our objective is to minimise cost and maximise value.
-Our objective is to minimise cost and maximise value, we aim to ensure that the approach we adopt is fair and is clearly understood by our potential suppliers.
+We aim to ensure that the approach we adopt is fair and is clearly understood by our potential suppliers.

 SUPERIOR ENVIRONMENTAL OUTCOMES